GoogleChromeLabs/puppy-content/content/en-US/api/2dcontextlostevent.md

 ## Description

-The 2d Rendering context losses may be intended by the user agent (to resolve resource contention), or may be forced by external factors (e.g. a graphics driver reset).
-In both scenarios, this event will be triggered after the 2dRenderingContext has been lost.
+The `contextRestored` event is a javascript event that is triggered when the user agent detects that the context associated with 'CanvasRenderingContext2D' on the page is "lost".
+Contexts can be lost for several reasons, such as a driver crashes, the application runs out of memory, etc.

 ## Examples